Hyperloop: Design and safety

+Costs

 The alpha proposal projected that cost savings compared with conventional rail would come from a combination of several factors.
-The small profile and elevated nature of the alpha route would enable hyperloop to be constructed primarily in the median of Interstate 5.
+The small profile and elevated nature of the alpha route would enable Hyperloop to be constructed primarily in the median of Interstate 5.
 However, whether this would be truly feasible is a matter of debate.
 The low profile would reduce tunnel boring requirements and the light weight of the capsules is projected to reduce construction costs over conventional passenger rail.
 It was asserted that there would be less right-of-way opposition and environmental impact as well due to its small, sealed, elevated profile versus that of a rail easement; however, other commentators contend that a smaller footprint does not guarantee less opposition.
 In criticizing this assumption, mass transportation writer Alon Levy said, "In reality, an all-elevated system (which is what Musk proposes with the Hyperloop) is a bug rather than a feature.
-Central Valley land is cheap; pylons are expensive, as can be readily seen by the costs of elevated highways and trains all over the world".
-Michael Anderson, a professor of agricultural and resource economics at UC Berkeley, predicted that costs would amount to around US$100 billion.
+Central Valley land is cheap; pylons are expensive, as can be readily seen by the costs of elevated highways and trains all over the world."
+Michael Anderson, a professor of agricultural and resource economics at the University of California, Berkeley, predicted that costs would amount to around US$100 billion.

-No total ticket price was suggested in the alpha design in Elon Musk's initial whitepaper.
-Projected low ticket prices by hyperloop developers have been questioned by Dan Sperling, director of the Institute of Transportation Studies at University of California Davis, who stated that "there's no way the economics on that would ever work out."
-Some critics have argued that, since hyperloops are designed to carry fewer passengers than typical public train systems, it could make it difficult to price tickets to cover the costs of construction and running.
+Projected low ticket prices by Hyperloop developers have been questioned by Dan Sperling, director of the Institute of Transportation Studies at University of California Davis, who stated that "there's no way the economics on that would ever work out."
+Some critics have argued that, since Hyperloop is designed to carry fewer passengers than typical public train systems, it could make it difficult to price tickets to cover the costs of construction and running.
+In a study done by the TU Delft researchers claim that the fares would have to be higher than €0.30 per passenger kilometer, compared to €0.174/p-km for high speed rail and €0.183/p-km for air travel.

 The early cost estimates of the hyperloop are a subject of debate.
 A number of economists and transportation experts have expressed the belief that the US$6 billion price tag dramatically understates the cost of designing, developing, constructing, and testing an all-new form of transportation.
 The Economist magazine said that the estimates are unlikely to "be immune to the hypertrophication of cost that every other grand infrastructure project seems doomed to suffer."
+Hyperloop One estimated that for a loop around the Bay Area the costs were in a range on $9 billion to $13 billion in total, or from $84 million to $121 million per mile.
+For another project in the United Arab Emirates the company estimated $52 million per mile and for a Stockholm-Helsinki route the company reported a cost of $64 million per mile.
+In 2022, the International Maglev Board surveyed transportation experts worldwide who indicated the hyperloop underestimates operational and safety complexity, along with costs for both infrastructure and operation.